unfiltering/JPATH/README.md

 }
 ```
 # What the hell does this do?
 Mostly nothing, this is meant for website ripping.
-Specifically Windows 93 ripping.<br>Windows 93 uses a little file called files.json, which gives me the path to basically every file on windows 93.<br>Yes I made this so I can make awesome w93 things stfu
+Specifically Windows 93 ripping.<br>Windows 93 uses a little file called files.json, which gives me the path to basically every file on windows 93.<br>Yes I made this so I can make awesome w93 things stfu<br>
 Here's an example of what it does, nonetheless.<br>
 ## Input
 ```